jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

 Maybe implement a new VlanHelper.

-Note the template matching logic.
-By GUID or Name is as expected, but the chain mechanism is new, with align_tags being implemented.
+Explore the template matching logic.
+The chain matching mechanism is new and quite revolutionary, with align_tags and provider_location being implemented.

-Maybe implement a new TemplateHelpers
+Maybe implement a new TemplateHelpers.

 ### Placement

-The placement critera and order are now configured in settings.rb.
+The placement criteria and order are now configured in settingsstore.

 infra_best_fit_with_scope has merged the RHV and VMWare logic.
-It doesn't explode, but not tested under a loaded system; VMs end up somewhere.
+It doesnt explode, but not tested under a loaded system; VMs do end up somewhere.